chicolucio/chicolucio.github.io/_portfolio/2021-10-projeto_covid.md

   image: /portfolio/projeto_covid_files/covid_banner.jpg
   og_image: /portfolio/projeto_covid_files/covid_logo.jpg
 description: |
-  It has been almost 2 years since the emergence of COVID-19 virus.
+  It has been almost 2 years since the emergence of the COVID-19 virus.
   The pandemic control measures adopted by governments around the world have significantly affected everyone's routine.
-With that in mind, it is of great interest to follow and evaluate the evolution of pandemic to know its real effects and to consider the return to normal life.
+With that in mind, it is of great interest to follow and evaluate the evolution of the pandemic to know its real effects and to consider the return to normal life.
 ---